 To those who may object that the Body of Christ is human and not Divine let us submit that the Body of Christ indeed is Divine.
 The Body has been fashioned from the body and blood of Christ, not from the fallen human nature of man.
 The testimony of God always is of God Himself even though it is borne by human beings.

 To those who may object that Christ cannot be overcome and killed (Revelation 11:7), let us remind the reader that the eleventh chapter is a symbolic vision no matter what one’s interpretation may be.
 It is not that Christ Himself is overcome and killed or that a true member of His Church can be harmed by Antichrist (unless the saint is deceived and walks out from under the protection of God.)

 The eleventh chapter of Revelation is speaking of the overcoming of the testimony, of the witnessing power of the majority of the believers, by means of the subtlety and viciousness of Antichrist.
 Christ Himself never can be harmed, but His followers indeed can be overcome (and indeed are being overcome in the present hour) by the world and the spirit of Antichrist.
 Both the Old Testament and the New Testament teach that the saints will be overcome in the last days.

-And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.
+He shall speak pompous words against the Most High, shall persecute [wear down] the saints of the Most High, and shall intend to change times and law.
+Then the saints shall be given into his hand for a time and times and half a time.
 (Daniel 7:25)

-And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+It was granted to him to make war with the saints and to overcome them.
+And authority was given him over every tribe, tongue, and nation.
 (Revelation 13:7)